DeadCarl/Abiogenesis/Gameplay/Monsters/Concept Scrapbook.md

 Radio Ray
-  Floating mothlike ray that is attracted to and smothers radio signals Too many can be highly dangerous as they will thrash through people to get to the source, injuring them on the way Problem is how do they get attracted to radio receivers
+  Floating mothlike ray that is attracted to and smothers radio signals Too many can be highly dangerous as they will thrash through people to get to the source, injuring them on the way Problem is how do they get attracted to radio receivers **(yeah, that's a problem, maybe radio wave is how they locate each other and identify suitable mates?)**